 Tic Tac Toe: First Move Strategy

-Tic Tac Toe is one of the most popular paper and pencil games.
+popular paper and pencil games.
 It is also known as "Noughts and Crosses" or "Xs and Os".
 In the classic variation two players take turns marking squares on a 3x3 grid.
-One player (X-player) marks her squares with Xs (crosses), another player (O-player) - with Os (circles).
-X-player starts the game.
-A player who manages to mark a whole row or a whole column or one of the two diagonals wins and shows it by crossing the winning squares.
-Here are a few examples.
+One player (X-player) marks her squares with Xs

 Like millions of others, I played this game as a child and learned the "right moves".
 Recently I had some free time on my hands and although there are plenty of Tic Tac Toe apps, I decided to write my own just for fun and experience.
 This required a more detailed formal analysis of game strategies.
 Figuring out what the optimal first move is is an interesting challenge.
 The answer is well known to "seasoned players" but I hope the following description will serve as a useful game guide or tutorial for beginners.